Our Adoptable Cats

 J-Roc is currently on a urinary diet as he had a urinary infection when he arrived to us - we recommend he stay on this diet for life to keep him healthy and happy.
 J-Roc would do best in a low-stress house where he can relax.
 Nomsayin?

-Freddy is a distinguished older gentleman with a big personality and a very reliable internal clock—especially when it comes to meals.
-Breakfast and dinner are his favorite times of day, and he’ll be sure to remind you when it’s time to eat!
+Freddy is a distinguished older gentleman with a big personality and a very reliable internal clock - especially when it comes to meals.
+Breakfast and dinner are his favourite times of day, and he’ll be sure to remind you when it’s time to eat!

 He has been doing well living with other cats and dogs in his foster home, though he prefers a calm environment and can get cranky if things get too loud or busy.
 Because Freddy values his personal space, he would do best in a quiet, adult-only home without children.